Pujap84/Chatbot/README.md

-# Chatbot
+# BuddyBot

-This is a chat-bot app built with React JS and Dialogflow for the purpose of small talk between user and bot
+This is a chat bot app built with React JS and Dialogflow for the purpose of small talk between user and bot

 # Motivation